oscardef/llm-medical-finetune/README.md

 Below we highlight contributions from **Oscar** (the author of this README and a contributor for the infrastructure and implementation in this repo):

-* **Research & Planning:** Investigated suitable base models for medical Q\&A, ultimately selecting **Mistral-7B** for its strong performance and open availability, as well as **TinyMistral-248M** for testing purposes.
-Explored how to download and run these models (e.g., created `run_pretrained.py` to validate model inference and get familiar with the HF model APIs).
-Studied the EPFL RCP cluster documentation in detail and took notes to plan the integration of our workflow with RCP.

-* **Environment Setup (Repo & Cluster):** Initialized this GitHub repository and set up all necessary configurations.
-Developed the **Docker environment** for RCP: wrote the `Dockerfile` with the EPFL user mapping and dependency installation, ensuring compatibility with RCP’s NVIDIA base image and cluster storage requirements.
-Conducted extensive testing with the RCP cluster to figure out how to authenticate, mount storage (NAS scratch and home), and use Run\:AI and `kubectl` effectively.
-Created the detailed **RCP setup and usage guide** (now part of this README) to document the step-by-step process for colleagues.
-Set up the project’s container registry on Harbor (`llm-medical-finetune` project in RCP registry) and pushed the initial Docker image.
-Determined the strategy for data storage: identified NAS3 scratch as the location for training data and uploaded the necessary JSON files there for cluster access.

-* **Fine-Tuning Pipeline Implementation:** Wrote and refined the `finetune_lora.py` script to handle training both on a local Mac (CPU/MPS) and on the GPU cluster seamlessly.
-This involved adding support for 8-bit model loading (via BitsAndBytes) and addressing various issues encountered during development.
-For example, ensured that the **tokenizer is properly configured** (using `padding_side="right"` and defining `pad_token_id` to avoid errors with padding sequences).
-Also fixed a critical training bug by **disabling FP16 mixed precision when using 8-bit quantization**, as the combination can cause runtime errors.
-Tested the training script extensively, including a successful run on 1% of the data for 1 epoch with TinyMistral on an M1 Mac to validate that training works end-to-end on CPU/MPS.
-This local test confirmed that the preprocessing (JSON loading, tokenization, data collation) and training loop operated correctly.

-* **Inference and Utility Scripts:** Developed `run_lora.py` to load the fine-tuned model and interactively chat with it.
-This involved applying the LoRA weights to the base model using 🤗 PEFT and constructing the prompt in the same format as used in training (including the special instruction for the model to act as a medical expert).
-Verified that the fine-tuned model could generate sensible responses by running this script after training.
-Additionally, wrote the data checking utilities (e.g., `sanity_check.py` and `inspect_tokenization.py`) to debug data formatting issues early on.

-* **Hugging Face Integration:** Implemented the handling of Hugging Face Hub authentication across the training and inference workflow.
-Specifically, made sure that the scripts look for the `HF_HUB_TOKEN` environment variable and use it to authenticate when loading the Mistral-7B model.
-This was crucial for running on the cluster where the model must be downloaded at runtime without manual intervention.
-Documenting this in the usage (e.g., prompting users to `export HF_HUB_TOKEN="hf_XXXX"` before running).

-* **Cluster Orchestration & Testing:** Orchestrated the end-to-end training and inference on the RCP cluster.
-Wrote the Run\:AI submission commands for different scenarios (as documented above) and tested them.
-Debugged issues like volume mount permissions (hence the user mapping in Dockerfile), networking, and resource limits.
-Through iterative testing, ensured that a training job could download the model, read the data from scratch, train for several steps, save outputs to scratch, and that an inference job could load the fine-tuned model and produce an output.
-This work involved checking logs (`runai logs`) and using interactive sessions (`runai bash`) to troubleshoot in the live container environment, refining the process until it was smooth.

-In summary, the contributions span the full lifecycle of this project: from initial model research and environment setup to writing and debugging the training code, and finally deploying and testing on the target infrastructure.
-The comprehensive instructions and scripts in this repository are largely the result of Oscar's implementation efforts and learnings throughout the project.
+* **Research & Planning**

+  * Researched various open-source pretrained language models and selected **Mistral-7B** for full-scale medical fine-tuning and **TinyMistral-248M** for local testing and proof-of-concept.
+  * Created `run_pretrained.py` to experiment with downloading, loading, and generating from those base models, verifying compatibility with Hugging Face APIs and ensuring that the inference workflow works before any fine-tuning.
+  * Read EPFL RCP cluster documentation in detail and took extensive notes on authentication, storage mounts (NAS1 / NAS3), GPU allocation, and Run\:AI / `kubectl` usage.
+Those notes informed the step-by-step RCP instructions in this README.

+* **Repository & Environment Setup**

+  * Initialized and organized the GitHub repository, including directories for code (`.`), data checks (`checking_data/`), and documentation.
+  * Drafted this comprehensive `README.md` that covers cloning the repo, container build/push, RCP cluster configuration, Run\:AI job submission, log/status inspection, and interactive debugging - aiming to make the entire workflow reproducible for new users.
+  * Developed the Docker environment for RCP:

+    * Wrote the `Dockerfile` that builds from NVIDIA’s PyTorch 23.11 CUDA 12.6 base image, installs all Python dependencies (from `requirements.txt`), and creates a container user matching EPFL LDAP credentials (`LDAP_USERNAME`, `LDAP_UID`, `LDAP_GROUPNAME`, `LDAP_GID`) to avoid file-permission issues when mounting NAS volumes.
+    * Verified that all required packages (Transformers, Datasets, PEFT, BitsAndBytes, Accelerate, etc.) install correctly and that the code inside (training and inference scripts) runs without errors in the container.
+  * Created the EPFL RCP Harbor project `llm-medical-finetune` and pushed the initial Docker image (`med-llm:0.1`) to `registry.rcp.epfl.ch/llm-medical-finetune/med-llm:0.1`.
+Tagged subsequent images (e.g. `:0.4`) to reflect updates.
+  * Determined and documented the storage strategy on RCP: use NAS3 scratch (`/mnt/sdsc-ge/scratch/`) for large training data and model outputs, and NAS1 home (`/mnt/nas1/home/…`) for any long-term storage or small config files.
+  * Uploaded the necessary JSON datasets (`train_conversations.json`, `train_formatted.json`, etc.) to NAS3 scratch via `scp` and verified their paths on the RCP jump host.

+* **Fine-Tuning Pipeline Implementation (`finetune_lora.py`)**

+  * Rewrote and refactored the fine-tuning script to handle both local (Mac M1 CPU/MPS) and RCP (GPU + 8-bit quantization) environments seamlessly.

+    * Added logic to detect CUDA and load the base model in 8-bit via BitsAndBytes (when on GPU), or full-precision on CPU/MPS.
+Ensured that the HF token and `trust_remote_code=True` are passed when loading gated models (e.g., `mistralai/Mistral-7B-v0.1`).
+    * Configured the tokenizer to use **right-padding** (`tokenizer.padding_side = "right"`) and set `pad_token_id = eos_token_id` if missing, to avoid training errors when padding input sequences.
+    * Implemented the `<s>[INST] {instruction} {input} [/INST] {output} </s>` prompt schema exactly, then masked out prompt tokens in the labels (setting them to `-100`) so that the model only computes loss on the generated response.
+    * Defined a LoRA configuration (`r=8`, `lora_alpha=16`, `lora_dropout=0.05`, `target_modules=["q_proj","k_proj","v_proj","o_proj"]`) to inject trainable adapters into the model’s self-attention projections.
+    * Wrapped the model with PEFT’s `get_peft_model` and called `prepare_model_for_kbit_training` to properly handle 8-bit quantization adjustments.
+    * Diagnosed and fixed a critical training bug where `fp16=True` and 8-bit quantization conflicted; forced `fp16=False` whenever loading the model in 8-bit mode to prevent runtime errors.
+    * Thoroughly tested local fine-tuning on TinyMistral-248M (using 1% of the data for 1 epoch) on a Mac M1.
+Verified that JSON loading, tokenization, data sharding, Trainer loop, and output saving all work correctly on CPU/MPS.
+  * Configured the Trainer to use gradient accumulation, a customizable learning rate, and a flexible batch size.
+Added command-line arguments (`--epochs`, `--bsz`, `--grad_accum`, etc.) so the same script can be run on Mac or RCP with minimal changes.

+* **Inference & Utility Scripts**

+  * Developed `run_lora.py` to load the base model (Mistral-7B or TinyMistral-248M), apply the saved LoRA adapter weights (from `lora_adapter` directory), and offer an **interactive chat loop** with user prompts wrapped in the same `<s>[INST]…[/INST]` format.
+Ensured that:

+    * The base model and adapter are loaded to `torch_dtype=torch.float16` on CUDA or `torch.float32` on CPU.
+    * The LoRA adapter is applied using `PeftModel.from_pretrained(...)` with `trust_remote_code=False`.
+    * The tokenizer is re-initialized with the same padding settings and a valid `pad_token_id`.
+    * Generation uses `max_new_tokens`, `temperature`, and `top_k` parameters to control decoding.
+  * Verified that the fine-tuned model can generate coherent medical advice in interactive mode, demonstrating the complete train>save>load>generate pipeline.
+  * Wrote data-checking utilities under `checking_data/`:

+    * `sanity_check.py` to print out a few raw JSON examples from the conversation and QCM datasets to confirm field names and text formatting.
+    * `inspect_tokenization.py` to show exactly how a single example is tokenized into input IDs, attention masks, prompt lengths, and labels.
+This helped catch early tokenization issues (e.g., missing special tokens, incorrect mask indexing).

+* **Hugging Face Hub Integration**

+  * Ensured all training and inference scripts check for the `HF_HUB_TOKEN` environment variable and pass it into any `from_pretrained(...)` calls when loading gated models (such as Mistral-7B).
+  * Documented the need to `export HF_HUB_TOKEN="hf_XXXXXXXXXXXX"` before running training or inference on the cluster or locally.
+This avoids manual login prompts inside the container and prevents “access denied” errors when fetching model files.
+  * When cluster jobs require the token, we passed it via the `--e HF_HUB_TOKEN=<token>` flag in `runai submit` commands, ensuring seamless model downloads at runtime.

+* **Cluster Orchestration & Testing**

+  * Created and validated **Run\:AI submission commands** for multiple scenarios:

+    * **Test sleep job** that simply requests a fractional GPU (`--gpu 0.1`) and runs `sleep 60`, verifying that the Docker image pulls correctly, the GPU is allocated, and volumes mount properly.
+    * **TinyMistral fine-tuning job** (`--gpu 1 --epochs 2 --bsz 2 --grad_accum 8`) to sanity-check that training on a small model works end-to-end on RCP.
+    * **Mistral-7B fine-tuning job** (`--gpu 1 --epochs 10 --bsz 2 --grad_accum 8 --learning_rate 1e-4`) to run full-scale LoRA training on the cluster’s GPU nodes, loading data from NAS3 scratch and saving adapter weights back to scratch.
+    * **Inference job** for TinyMistral (`run_pretrained.py`), allocating a small GPU fraction and generating a short explanation of diabetes, confirming that inference works in the cluster environment.
+    * **Interactive jobs** by using `runai bash <job-name>` to open a shell inside a running container, enabling live debugging (checking `nvidia-smi`, inspecting `/scratch` contents, etc.).
+  * Debugged volume mount permission issues by adjusting container user mapping (via `LDAP_USERNAME`, `LDAP_UID`, `LDAP_GID`, `LDAP_GROUPNAME` build arguments) so that files written to `/scratch` and `/home` have the correct owner and permissions.
+  * Monitored job logs diligently (`runai logs <job>`), identified and fixed runtime errors (e.g., missing `config.json` warnings, label\_names warning from `PeftModelForCausalLM`), and iterated until the pipeline ran smoothly from data load through training to model export.
+  * Documented best practices for inspecting Kubernetes contexts (`kubectl config get-contexts`), verifying PVCs (`kubectl get pvc -n runai-sdsc-ge-<USERNAME>`), and diagnosing scheduling issues or resource shortages.

+In summary, this project’s contributions cover everything from initial model selection and local testing to building a production-ready container, orchestrating jobs on EPFL’s RCP cluster, and writing the scripts that train and deploy a medical-domain LoRA-adapted LLM.
+The bullet points above capture each discrete task that was completed to make the entire workflow reproducible and robust for both local and cloud environments.

 ---